 If these users sound like your prospects, why not expand your LinkedIn reach through paid advertising?

-For the most part, LinkedIn ads come in standard social media formats – except for their Sponsored InMail option, which business schools and universities in particular have found highly effective.
-InMail is LinkedIn’s version of email, and a Sponsored InMail is a message from a LinkedIn advertiser.
-When Duke University launched a LinkedIn advertising campaign, their Sponsored InMails had an impressive 68% open rate.
+For the most part, LinkedIn ads come in standard social media formats, including Sponsored Content, Text Ads, Video Ads, Dynamic Ads and Carousel Ads.
+However, LinkedIn also has a Sponsored Messaging option which business schools and universities in particular have found highly effective.
+Messaging is LinkedIn’s version of email, and a Sponsored Messaging is a message from a LinkedIn advertiser.

 Although the platform’s ads have proven highly effective, keep in mind that LinkedIn Ads are also more expensive than many other social media networks.
 Think carefully about who your target audience is before investing in it to ensure the ROI will justify the expense.